Japan Food and Drink

 Yakitori: Skewers of bite-sized grilled chicken.

-Okonomiyaki: A grilled savoury pancake made with shredded cabbage, seafood, pork and noodles.
+Okonomiyaki: A grilled savoury pancake made with shredded cabbage, seafood or pork and noodles.

-Champuru: Okinawan style stir-fry featuring goya bitter melon and tofu.
+Champuru: Okinawan style stir-fry featuring goya bitter melon, egg, meat or fish and tofu.

 Shojin-ryori: Known for its delicate flavourings, this traditional Buddhist cuisine is made using grains, vegetables, tofu and rice.